couple-pic-istock-844057180

 Aaron Strutt Image

-TSB for Intermedaries is the latest lender to ease its mortgage stress tests allowing some customers to borrow up to £30,000 more when buying their home.
+TSB for Intermediaries is the latest lender to ease its mortgage stress tests, allowing some customers to borrow up to £30,000 more when buying their home.

-The lender says the move includes first-time buyer applications, and sees the stress rate of interest for all residential applications cut by up to 2% to 6.75%, or product rate plus-1% if higher.
+The lender states that the move includes first-time buyer applications and reduces the stress rate of interest for all residential applications by up to 2% to 6.75%, or the product rate plus 1% if higher.

 It expects this will boost mortgage affordability on a typical joint application by around £30,000, based on a joint income of £75,000 when they have a 10% deposit.